 Information on the impact component of REF2021, including the relevant assessment criteria and FAQs.

-The information on the impact component of REF2021 is taken from the documents Draft guidance on submissions (2018/01) (GoS) and Consultation on the panel criteria and working methods (2018/02) (PCWM) published by the REF team in July 2018.
-The documents are currently under consultation and details are subject to change.
+The information on the impact component of REF2021 is taken from the Guidance on submissions (REF 2019/01) (GoS) and the Panel criteria and working methods (REF 2019/02) (PCWM) published by the REF team in January 2019.
+The documents were first published as drafts in July 2018 and underwent consultation before being finalised and published as Key documents.
+References below have been updated and refer to the final guidance documents.

 Impact in REF2021